getify/You-Dont-Know-JS/scope-closures/ch7.md

 The `count` variable is closed over by the inner `getCurrent()` function, which keeps it around instead of it being subjected to GC.
 The `hits()` function calls access *and* update this variable, returning an incrementing count each time.

-It is not necessary for the outer scope to be a function, only that there be an inner function present inside the outer scope:
+It's not necessary for the outer scope to be a function, only that there be an inner function present inside the outer scope:

 ```js
 var hits;